Uberspace/paternoster/README.md

 The python module can be installed using pip: `pip install paternoster`.

+Note that this is the only distribution packaged by us.
+We do not and cannot check the content of all other, following methods.

 ## Fedora

 Paternoster is also available [as a Fedora package](https://src.fedoraproject.org/rpms/paternoster).